-- 52. The Stockholm Convention distinguishes between stockpiles, representing accumulations of POPs chemicals, or products containing intentionally produced POPs chemicals that remain in use or usable, and wastes, representing similar accumulations that are no longer usable or materials containing or contaminated with unintentionally produced POPs that must be disposed off.
-Sites may become contaminated from the improper management of these accumulations, from the improper production, distribution, handling, transport, use and disposal of the chemicals and products or from the improper control of releases of unintentionally produced POPs. - 53.
+- 46. The Stockholm Convention distinguishes between stockpiles, representing accumulations of POPs chemicals, or products containing intentionally produced POPs chemicals that remain in use or usable, and wastes, representing similar accumulations that are no longer usable or materials containing or contaminated with unintentionally produced POPs that must be disposed off.
+Sites may become contaminated from the improper management of these accumulations, from the improper production, distribution, handling, transport, use and disposal of the chemicals and products or from the improper control of releases of unintentionally produced POPs. - 47.
 Stockpiles are likely, for example, at sites where POPs remain in production, including both primary chemical producers and secondary formulators, and at distribution depots where dealers or users store POPs products prior to their application.
 Wastes, comprising obsolete chemicals may also occur at these sites, at facilities where POPs chemicals were formerly produced, stored or disposed off, and at sites used for the storage and safe-keeping of PCBs-containing equipment discarded from service.
-These sites may also be contaminated as many areas where releases of unintentionally produced POPs are discarded or where emissions of them are deposited. - 54.
+These sites may also be contaminated as many areas where releases of unintentionally produced POPs are discarded or where emissions of them are deposited. - 48.
 Adequate guidelines for the disposal and handling of hazardous waste exist, but there are only a few technically sound landfill sites that adhere to these.
-Due to lack of analytical and infrastructural facility for estimating POPs, identification of all contaminated sites in the country has not been possible so far. - 55.
-There is a great need for identifying the contaminated sites and for developing good secured disposal system for hazardous waste on the basis of the hazardous solid waste management rules brought out in 2000 by the Government of India.
+Due to lack of analytical and infrastructural facility for estimating POPs, identification of all contaminated sites in the country has not been possible so far.

-8 UNEP- 200 I. Standardized toolkit for the identification and quantification of Dioxin and Furan releases- Draft report
+&lt;sup>7 UNEP- 2001 Standardized toolkit for the identification and quantification of Dioxin and Furan releases